Forest Glen Estates Historic District

 However, the decline of the steel industry in the late 20th century had a profound impact on Mahoning County.
 As steel mills closed down, thousands of jobs were lost, leading to economic difficulties and population decline.
 In recent years, the county has worked to diversify its economy, focusing on sectors such as healthcare, education, and technology.
 Today, Mahoning County continues to be a vibrant region with a mix of urban and suburban communities, preserving its historical legacy while adapting to the changing times.

-This timeline provides a concise overview of the key events in the history of Mahoning County, Ohio.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Mahoning County, Ohio.

 • 1803 - Mahoning County is established on March 1, 1803.